Reading Lawn Seeding Services

 - Drought-Tolerant: 70% tall fescue, 20% fine fescue, 10% perennial ryegrass

-- Coastal/Salt: 50% tall fescue, 35% fine fescue, 15% perennial ryegrass Cultivars such as 'Titanium 2LS' tall fescue, 'Bewitched' bluegrass, 'Pizzazz II' ryegrass, and 'Navigator II' fescue are well-suited for Reading's conditions.
-Always select certified seed for best results and compliance with Massachusetts Department of Agricultural Resources standards.
+- Coastal/Salt: 50% tall fescue, 35% fine fescue, 15% perennial ryegrass Cultivars such as 'Titanium 2LS' tall fescue, 'Bewitched' bluegrass, 'Pizzazz II' ryegrass, and 'Navigator II' fescue are well-suited for local conditions.
+For more information, consult UMass Extension.

 Reading Conservation Commission Requirements for Seeding Near Protected Areas & Slope Stabilization